 The Specialised Jurisdiction (JIRS) of Rennes and the Craiova Territorial Office of the Directorate for the Investigation of Organised Crime and Terrorism (DIICOT) initiated parallel national investigations into the OCG.
-To avoid potential conflicts of jurisdiction, Eurojust held two coordination meetings to exchange crucial information on the case and agree on a clear prosecutorial strategy.
+To avoid potential conflicts of jurisdiction.
+Eurojust held two coordination meetings to exchange crucial information on the case and agree on a clear prosecutorial strategy.
 Eurojust also helped the national authorities by swiftly executing mutual legal assistance (MLA) requests between various Member States and actively following up on their execution.
 National authorities from Hungary and Slovakia were involved in the search of one of the suspects, enabling the Italian authorities to arrest him.

-To advance the national investigations, a joint investigation team (JIT) was set up, which was financially and logistically supported by Eurojust.
-Europol participated in the IIT providing
+national investigations, a joint investigation team (IIT) was set up. which was financially and logistically supported by Eurojust.
+Europol participated in